skrysmanski/devlog/content/articles/windows/multi-disk-setup.md

 Now, when you install Windows, the setup asks the BIOS for this list.
 And no matter what you do, Windows Setup will **always install the boot manager on the first hard disk** in this boot order list.

-In particular, the disk on which you want to install Windows has //no influence// on where the boot manager is being installed.
+In particular, the disk on which you want to install Windows has *no influence* on where the boot manager is being installed.

 So, the only way to influence the location of the boot manager is to change to boot order in the BIOS.

-//Side note:// New devices are usually added to the end of the boot order list.
-So if you have multiple hard drives and replace one (e.g. because the old one was broken or too small), the new drive may end up at the //end// of the list - and not at the position where the replaced drive was before; thus messing up the boot order.
+*Side note:* New devices are usually added to the end of the boot order list.
+So if you have multiple hard drives and replace one (e.g. because the old one was broken or too small), the new drive may end up at the *end* of the list - and not at the position where the replaced drive was before; thus messing up the boot order.

 == Determining the Boot Manager Partition ==
 So, how can one determine the location of where boot manager is installed?